nassernajibi/WGEN-v2.0/README.md

 **Now you can run `config.simulations.R`!**

-We again remind you that running will need a considerable disk space as it depends to the spatiotemporal dimensions of the input files and the length of outputs (e.g., *how many years of weather simulations?*).
+We again remind you that running will need a considerable disk space as it depends to the spatiotemporal dimensions of the input files and the length of outputs (e.g., *how many years of weather simulations to generate?*).

 Finally, you can run the diganostic function `Programs/functions.for.figures/plot.statistics.full.diagnostics.long.R` to assess the performance of the WGEN through a set of selected statistics for precipitation (e.g., floods, droughts, monthly/yearly distributions, inter-annual variability, long-term dry/wet spells)

-### Issues and comments
+### Issues and Comments

 - If you have issues related to the software/packages, please raise an issue in the Issues tab.
 - If you have comments, please contact the correspondence of this repository [Nasser Najibi](https://nassernajibi.com) directly.